mryesiller/Talecraft_Guide_WebSite/README.md

 * AVAX (AVAX-C-CHAIN): 0xf2A11e0A194cCa68e805d10fD56281cE64dE001F

 ## License
-This project is licensed under mit
+This project is licensed under MIT